cortext/crawtext/README.md

 Eminux
 ===============================================
-Eminus is an independant prooject developpedalong to the **Cortext manager** plateform.
+Eminux is an independant prooject developpedalong to the **Cortext manager** plateform.
 Get a free account and discover the tools you can use for your own research by registering at
 ![Cortext](http://manager.cortext.net/)